andrefillypesilva/clever-weather/README.md

 - base
 - typography

-components (components being used in project)
+components (components being used in the project)
 - button

-layout (layout specifiications)
+layout (layout specifications)
 - header

-pages (pages in core-module)
+pages (pages in the core-module)
 - home
 - onboarding
 ```
+BEM (Block Element Modifier) approach is used in the .scss files.

 ## Running unit tests
 Run `npm test` to execute the unit tests via [Karma](https://karma-runner.github.io).